nextcloud/documentation/admin_manual/configuration/configuration_language.rst

 **Do the following:**

-* Set the following three parameters to the same value as choosen inside the admin-section one step before:
+* Set the following three parameters inside th php.ini to the same value as choosen inside the admin-section one step before:
 * upload_max_filesize = 16G   (e.g.)
 * post_max_size = 16G   (e.g.)
 * output_buffering = 16384